sbilalh/Binary-Compression/README.md

-# CSC 172 Project 2 - Huffman Coding
+# Huffman Coding
-Author: Syed Bilal Hussain
-Student ID: 31647397

-# Method Details
+Compresses any file using Huffman Encoding.
+Average space saving is around 80%.